Adobe PageMaker: Wrapping Text Around Graphics

 3. Choose the Wrap Style

-- Rightmost icon: Creates a rectangular wrap so that text flows evenly around all sides of the image.
+• Rightmost icon (Wrap): Creates a boundary that allows text to flow evenly around all available sides of the graphic.

 4. Set the Text Flow Option